 On the other hand, the tenant has to face decreased risks.
 Any regulatory issues or cost overruns are not his problems.
 Any delay in completing the construction also should not be a problem since the lease period starts only after the construction is completed.

-With that said, delays in construction in order to minimize cost may hit the tenant financially due to the lost opportunity cost of all the delayed period, for which the landlord does not need to compensate.
-This typically leads to lower upfront cost but a larger cost of rent.
+With that said, construction delays to minimize cost may hit the tenant financially due to the lost opportunity cost of all the delayed period, for which the landlord does not need to compensate.
+This typically leads to lower upfront costs but a larger cost of the rent.
 Depending on the type of your business finances, this may or may not be a good option for you.
 Smaller and medium businesses often prefer this option since they need to have fewer responsibilities.
 However, larger businesses such as nationwide restaurant chains may have a comprehensive set of requirements and even permanent contractors.
 Such businesses may even have dedicated departments to manage their commercial property retrofit, and hence they do not choose this option.

 The other option for financing workplace retrofit is tenant improvement.

 In this method, most of the responsibilities, as well as the costs, are handled by the tenant.
 Depending on the lease agreement, the landlord may pay some amount of ‘tenant improvement allowance’ towards workspace retrofit.
 This payment may be made in the form of direct payment to the tenant, payment of construction costs, or credit towards rent payments.